loukbabi/LEARNER/README.md

 ## License

-This repository is released under the MIT License.
+This repository is released under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for details.